tfausak/tfausak.github.io/_posts/2016-12-05-haskell-package-checklist.md

       name:
         aeson
       synopsis:
-        encode and decode JSON
+        Encode and decode JSON.
       description:
         Aeson encodes and decodes JSON.

 - **Avoid heavy dependencies.**
   Only add a dependency if your package needs it to function.
   Don't include stuff that's just nice to have.
-  For example, you should probably avoid `lens` even though it makes easier to write.
+  For example, you should probably avoid `lens` even though it makes code easier to write.
   In addition to avoiding heavy dependencies, you should avoid having too many dependencies.
   Think about how long it would take to install your package starting from scratch.